 Boulevard Palace has been hosting high profile guests and events, including the one-day meeting between Guinean president Alpha Conde, Togolese president Faure Gnassingbe, and the various heads of various political parties.

 Halabi previously disclosed that his hotel spends on average US$900 a day on fuel alone.
-Combined with ensuring that the hotel is properly staff, he said this becomes a challenge.
+Combined with ensuring that the hotel is properly staffed, he said this becomes a challenge.

 However, Halabi has noticed that the number of regular visitors to the bar and restaurants, who are mostly permanent or long-term residents in the country, has reduced.
 That trend is something that many other businesses in the service industry in Liberia are seeing.